aspose-cells-cloud/aspose-cells-cloud-android/README.md

 - Copy and move files and folders across separate storages in scope of a single operation.
 - Check if certain file, folder or storage exists.

-## Get Started with Aspose.Cells Cloud SDK for Java
+## Get Started with Aspose.Cells Cloud SDK for Android

 First, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.
 Then, add the following dependency to your project's POM:
 ```